-According to the censors, อาบัติ was banned due to the 'inappropriate' behaviour of its main character, a novice monk: he has a potentially romantic relationship with a girl, and he is depicted drinking alcohol, fighting, and smoking.
+According to the censors, Karma was banned due to the 'inappropriate' behaviour of its main character, a novice monk: he has a potentially romantic relationship with a girl, and he is depicted drinking alcohol, fighting, and smoking.
 The censors were particularly concerned about a scene in which a monk rolls a cigarette - as the tobacco could be mistaken for cannabis - and a scene in which a Buddha statue is lifted up by its head.
-(The Holy Man II, starring Joey Boy, also had some scenes cut, this time because the censors felt that it was inappropriate for a monk character to perform slapstick comedy.)

 The censor's over-reaction to such innocuous material recalls the case of Apichatpong Weerasethakul's Syndromes & A Century.
 Thai censors felt that playing frisbee and guitar were inappropriate activities for a monk, and insisted that these sequences be removed.
 Apichatpong launched the Free Thai Cinema Movement in response, and eventually released his film with silent leader footage in place of the cut scenes, to highlight the censorship.

-Pen-Ek Ratanaruang's Headshot was also censored for its depiction of monks, though this time the censorship was more subtle.
+Pen-ek Ratanaruang's Headshot was also censored for its depiction of monks, though this time the censorship was more subtle.
 In one sequence, a hitman dresses in a monk's robe as a disguise, and carries a gun concealed in an alms bowl.
-For the Thai release, Pen-Ek was required to digitally erase the gun from the bowl, as the censors felt that it was inappropriate for a monk to be seen with a gun.
-Pen-Ek told me in an interview that the effect of censoring the gun was counter-productive: showing an empty bowl made the man look more like a real monk, thus his actions seemed even more shocking.
-(Shadow Of The Naga features similarly contentious scenes, and was shelved for two years before its Thai release.)
+For the Thai release, Pen-ek was required to digitally erase the gun from the bowl, as the censors felt that it was inappropriate for a monk to be seen with a gun.
+Pen-ek told me in an interview that the effect of censoring the gun was counter-productive: showing an empty bowl made the man look more like a real monk, thus his actions seemed even more shocking.
+(Shadow Of The Naga features similarly contentious scenes, and was shelved for two years before its Thai release; and Parkpoom Wongpoom was required to add a disclaimer to his student film Luang Ta, in which a monk feigns disability to obtain donations.)